Piyangala Aranya Senasanaya

 Piyangala Aranya Senasanaya or Piyangala Forest Hermitage (Sinhalaː පියංගල ආරණ්ය සේනාසනය) is an ancient Buddhist temple in Ampara, Sri Lanka.
 The temple lies on the Ampara – Mahaoya main road, approximately 27 km away from the town of Ampara.
 The temple has been formally recognised by the Government as an archaeological site in Sri Lanka.

 History

-It is believed that this temple was constructed first century BC by the queen Rajitha who was a wife of king Dutugamunu.
-The temple consists of number of drip ledged caves with Brahmi inscriptions and ruins in its premises.
-Two of the inscriptions detail the donation of caves by Rajithaa, and a daughter of King Dutugamunu who was married to Parumaka Duta.
-According to the former archaeological commissioner, professor Senarath Paranavithana, these two inscriptions possess great importance as they contain rare information about the queens and children of king Dutugamunu.
+It is believed that this temple was constructed during the pre-Christian era.
+The site consists of a number of drip ledged caves with Brahmi inscriptions and ruins.
+A few inscriptions detail the donation of caves by Rajithaa, and a daughter of King Dutugamunu.
+According to the view of Ellawala Medhananda Thera, these inscriptions are important as they reveal the names of Dutugemunu's queens and children.